-Before I get go any further, let me make 1 thing perfectly clear: Buying leads is a waste of time, money and it won’t lead to success!
-It doesn’t matter if you buy them through autoresponders, social networks (getting fans/likes) or other sources.
-This will NEVER work and I will explain why in this post.
+Before I get go any further, let me make 1 thing perfectly clear: Buying MASS leads is a waste of time, money and it won’t lead to success!

-4 problems with autoresponders (AR) which already have leads:
+4 problems with autoresponders (AR) with built in leads:

 This is VERY similar to receiving phone calls from advertising companies.
 How many times have you ever been called up from someone advertising you something and actually took advantage of the offer?
 More likely than not you either hung up or asked them to put you the “Do not call” list.

-The same thing will most likely happen if you use autoresponders with leads.
+The same thing will most likely happen if you try to get emails this way.
 You will be seen as promoting spam.
 In addition what will almost always happen is this:

 They were very surprised when they received a 0% open rate.
-This was because every single email was landing in the junk folders of their leads.
+This was because every single email was landing in the junk folders of the people they sent it to.
 And this was happening because:

 The emails they were sending out were providing links back to their site.
 ANY form of linking through these AR’s with lead services will automatically trigger the spam flag and make that email land in the junk folder.
 When was the last time you checked an email in a junk folder?

-Even if you have over 100,000 leads, the problem is that they aren’t targeted leads.
+Even if you have over 100,000 emails, the problem is that they aren’t targeted.
 Say you have a website that promotes weight loss products and you invest in one of these AR programs.
 How many people do you think out of those 100,000 would actually be interested in weight loss?
 In my experience less than 1%.

 4. Autoresponders with leads are not only useless and counter productive, but they are also very expensive.
 Most of these programs will run you about $100 a month.
 And we’ve already established why they are a waste of time.